LeggoMahEggo/esson/README.md

 ```

 ## JsonMap.java
-Represents an object; this class simply extends LinkedHashMap<String, JsonValue>.
-It includes a static method to convert a Map whose values are valid JSON types (`fromMap`)
+Represents an object; this class extends LinkedHashMap<String, JsonValue>.
+It includes a static method to convert a Map whose values are valid JSON types (`fromMap`), and an instance method (`toJsonString`) to convert all its contents into a correctly formatted JSON string

 To use the class, import the following:
 ```java